jklymak/Phy411/Computing.md

   - data parsers for text.
 You don't want to write these if you can help it.
   - a graphics library capable of making line plots, contour plots, and pseudo color images.
 You *really* don't want to write these!

-For this class, I strongly recommend python, with the [iPython](http://ipython.org) interface, the [numpy](http://numpy.org) and [scipy](http://scipy.org) data analysis packages, and the [matplotlib](http://matplotlib.org) graphics library.
-There are lots of other python libraries, but these ones are the core of the so-called "[science stack](http://www.scipy.org/stackspec.html)".
+For this class, I strongly recommend Python, with the [iPython](http://ipython.org) interface, the [numpy](http://numpy.org) and [scipy](http://scipy.org) data analysis packages, and the [matplotlib](http://matplotlib.org) graphics library.
+There are lots of other python libraries, but these ones are the core of the so-called "[Python science stack](http://www.scipy.org/stackspec.html)".

 Alternatives include